AleksandrHovhannisyan/artsakh-genocide/README.md

 ![A convoy of Azerbaijani military vehicles—all marked with an emblem resembling an upside-down capital letter A—is seen transporting soldiers to the border.](./images/military-convoy.jpg)

-On September 19, 2023, [Azerbaijan launched a large-scale assault on Artsakh with drones and mortars](https://www.economist.com/europe/2023/09/19/azerbaijan-wants-to-reintegrate-nagorno-karabakh-through-force), damaging civilian structures, injuring hundreds, killing civilians, and displacing thousands of ethnic Armenians.
+On September 19, 2023, [Azerbaijan launched a large-scale assault on Artsakh](https://www.economist.com/europe/2023/09/19/azerbaijan-wants-to-reintegrate-nagorno-karabakh-through-force)—damaging civilian structures, injuring hundreds, killing civilians, and displacing thousands of ethnic Armenians.

 ![Civilian buildings and vehicles damaged by Azerbaijani strikes in Artsakh.](./images/damage.jpg)
 > Image credit: Associated Press